 Check these websites for Patient Information on Smoking and Tobacco Use Cessation:

 These web sites link to key resources that can support training in and treatment for smoking and tobacco use:

 If your client reports smoking or tobacco use and wants assistance with quitting, VA offers a variety of evidence-based treatment options, including brief counseling and FDA-approved mediations provided through outpatient primary care, mental health, and pharmacy settings.

 Services offered by VA:

 Veterans may work with a member of their primary care team or receive more intensive behavioral counseling and support through specialty program developed to provide smoking and tobacco use treatment.
-In addition, telehealth programs to support patients during a quit attempt as also available.
+In addition, telehealth programs to support patients during a quit attempt are also available.

 Veterans enrolled for care in VA may contact the nearest VA health care facility or contact their Patient Aligned Care Team (PACT) to learn more about treatment options or to schedule an appointment.

 SmokefreeVET is a smoking cessation tool that provides up to eight weeks of supportive and encouraging texts to Veterans quitting smoking.
 SmokefreeVET, a collaboration between VA and the National Cancer Institute (NCI), is based on NCI's successful text program, which showed an 11% quit rate after six months among individuals who used the program.

 Stay Quit Coach is a mobile phone app designed to help with quitting smoking.
 It is intended to serve as a source of readily available support and information for adults who are already in treatment to quit smoking - to help them stay quit even after treatment ends.